hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/GettingStarted.md

     ../template/configure.sh MyNewProject

 This will ask some questions to configure your app.
-Change into the project folder you creates and then, to run your app:
+Change into the project folder you create and then, to run your app:

     swift run App